 9. Short and sweet

 Don't be offended if you receive a short letter from your camper.
-S/he is having too much fun to write - and remember, you'll hear non-stop talk about camp when the summer ends!
+They are having too much fun to write - and remember, you'll hear non-stop talk about camp when the summer ends!
 If you're craving more information, ask open-ended questions that invite descriptive answers (see #4) to help give you a sense of what's happening in your child's life at camp.

 10. Putting the snail in "snail mail."